Kong/docs.konghq.com/src/gateway/plugin-development/pdk/kong.service.md

  request would be proxied to one of the Targets associated with that Upstream).

- The `host` argument should receive a string equal to that of one of the Upstream entities currently configured.
+ The `host` argument should receive a string equal to the name of one of the Upstream entities currently configured.